acatone-git/TSP-CustomCollection/README.md

 - Make your changes & save them as a "PNG" ("bg.png" & "icon.png" respectively)
 - Replace the default files in the EasyCollection with the ones you've just created

-## 3. Copy ROMs & the Custom Collection to the TSP
+## 3. Copy ROMs & Custom Collection to the TSP

 - Place your **uncompressed ROMs** & scraped images in the custom collection "Roms" folder
    - (Check the *Supported file extensions* list below for more details)